 The subject site has frontage along Gallatin Street and 40th Place.
 Per the MPOT, neither roadway is identified as a master planned facility or within a transportation corridor or center.
 The sector plan also provides no recommendation for these rights-of-way.
-There is no additional right-of-way being sought with this application.
+There is no additional right-of-way being sought with this PPS.

-Based on the preceding findings, adequate transportation facilities will exist to serve the proposed subdivision, in accordance with Subtitle 24, if the application is approved with the conditions recommended in this technical staff report.
+Based on the preceding findings, adequate transportation facilities will exist to serve the subdivision, in accordance with Subtitle 24.

-8. Schools-This PPS was reviewed for impact on school facilities, in accordance with Section 24-122.02 of the Subdivision Regulations, as well as Prince George's County Council Resolutions CR-23-2001 and CR-38-2002, (Amended Adequate Public Facilities Regulations for Schools).
+11. Schools-This PPS was reviewed for impact on school facilities, in accordance with Section 24-122.02 of the Subdivision Regulations, as well as Prince George's County Council Resolutions CR-23-2001 and CR-38-2002, (Amended Adequate Public Facilities Regulations for Schools).
 The subject property is located within Cluster 2, as identified in the 2020 Update of the Pupil Yield Factors and Public-School Clusters.
-Staff has conducted an analysis and the results are as follows:
+The results of the analysis are, as follows: